 They are hugely popular to many cuisines especially the Mediterranean , Egypt, South East Asia, Middle East, North Africa and Southern Europe.

-A reason for the world wide popularity and use is due to the abundance of health benefits of Nigella seeds.
+The world wide popularity and use is due to the abundance of health benefits of Nigella seeds.

 They are said to be found in King Tutankhamen’s tomb as it was used as a preservative along with other spices.